 Climate change has the potential to significantly alter the frequency, magnitude and duration of streamflows as well as substantially impact groundwater levels through changes in aquifer recharge rates.

 Changes to the Act will ensure that the water-related effects of climate change are considered as an integral part of the water planning process.

 This will help us to better understand and manage risks to water security and water-dependent environmental values.
 For example, a water plan may manage identified risks by including strategies to meet critical water needs.

 It is important to note that performance objectives in a water plan, including for water users, will still be based on historical rainfall and run-off information rather than predictions.

-Water plans will now explicitly recognise the importance of water resources to Aboriginal peoples and Torres Strait Islander peoples, including their strong spiritual connection to water.
+Water plans will now provide considerable recognition of the importance of water resources for Aboriginal peoples and Torres Strait Islander peoples.

 Cultural outcomes will be stated separately instead of being embedded in other outcomes, and water plans will need to include strategies for their achievement, monitoring and reporting.